wp-graphql/wp-graphql-woocommerce/docs/content/contributing/2-local-testing.md

 If everything is how it should be you should get all passing tests.
 ![WPUnit test results](2-local-testing/image-04.png)

-# Writing your first WooGraphQL and WPGraphQL WPUnit test.
+# Writing your first WooGraphQL and WPGraphQL WPUnit test
 This rest of this guide walk through creating a competent WPUnit test and implemented the functionality needed to ensure that test passed.
 For the most part everything used here can be used when making changes to WPGraphQL as well as many of the WPGraphQL extensions created by @jasonbahl, myself and the WPGraphQL community.

 The functionality we'll be adding in the coming steps will be to add the **Integer** field `itemCount` on the **Cart** object type.
 To do this we'll be.